netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>enable</b></td>
         <td>boolean</td>
         <td>
-          Should this feature be enabled.
-If kafka feature is enabled flow collection will be done in two steps, an ingestion step and a transformation step.
-The first step is either done by a first flowlogs-pipeline deployment or by the ebpf agent.
-The second step is done by a second flowlogs-pipeline deployment Ingestion step use the configured kafka cluster to send flows to the second flowlogs-pipeline deployment.<br/>
+          Set true to use Kafka as part of the flow collection pipeline.
+When enabled, the pipeline is split in two parts: ingestion and transformation, connected by Kafka.
+The ingestion is either done by a specific flowlogs-pipeline workload, or by the eBPF agent, depending on the value of `spec.agent`.
+The transformation is done by a new flowlogs-pipeline deployment.<br/>
           <br/>
             <i>Default</i>: false<br/>
         </td>